The Accelerated Learning Program (ALP) &

 The Accelerated Learning Programme (ALP)

-1. to prepare students for the academic rigour of the Diploma Programme (DP)
+To prepare students for the academic rigour of the Diploma Programme (DP)

-2. to help students hone their inter-personal skills required for success in the DP.
+To help students hone their inter-personal skills required for success in the DP.

 As such, students enrolled in the ALP will receive a time-table which will prepare them for the demands, both academically and personally, of the DP.
 It will also allow for successful timetabling of DP courses which will also meet graduation requirements of the Ontario Secondary School Diploma.

 In grades 9 and 10 students are clustered together in academic classes (electives and phys ed are open sections) of like minded students who intend on pursuing the IB pathway.
 While they are still being evaluated by Ontario curriculum standards, they are introduced to IB vocabulary, the IB learned profile, and the look and feel of their classes is generally more enriched.
 Students also receive peer mentorship from senior IB students and have an opportunity to get involved in various clubs, groups and sports teams they tend to stay a part of throughout their years in high school.

 International Baccalaureate Diploma Programme (IBDP)

 IB is a classical approach to education that asks students to learn and experience a breadth of courses across all six subject groups for the duration of their high school years.
 In grades 11 and 12 students study English literature, Language Acquisition (French), Sciences, Math, History and Theory of Knowledge.
 More specifically, students spend time investigating how all these subjects are interconnected.
 The content is challenging in that it requires students to be interpreters of information rather than receptors of it.
 Students are much more involved in process than product, and use their critical and creative thinking skills to push discussion and inquiry.